TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 Choć w Polsce wszystko jest źle zbudowane, lecz Polki są zbudowane wybornie.

+You do not need motivation, you need to remember about death.

 <!-- “The longer I live, the more I realize the impact of attitude on life.

 Attitude, to me, is more important than facts.
 It is more important than the past, the education, the money, than circumstances, than failure, than successes, than what other people think or say or do.